egesualp/lmu-mlops-ss25/reports/README.md

 > *package to do ... and ... in our project*.
 >
 > Answer:

-* Of course!
-Here is the answer, ready for you to copy and paste:

----

 * We used the Hugging Face `transformers` framework in our project, which provided us with state-of-the-art pre-trained models and utilities for natural language processing tasks.
 The transformers library made it straightforward to fine-tune models such as BERT and DistilBERT for sentiment analysis, allowing us to leverage powerful architectures with minimal effort.
 Additionally, we utilized the `evaluate` library from Hugging Face to systematically assess our model’s performance using standard metrics like accuracy and F1-score.
 For data management, we used the `kaggle` and `kagglehub` frameworks to programmatically download datasets from Kaggle within our codebase, rather than downloading them manually.
 We implemented a dedicated download function to automate this process, ensuring reproducibility and ease of setup for new team members.
 These frameworks and resources significantly accelerated our development process, improved reproducibility, and enabled us to focus on experimentation and deployment rather than low-level implementation details.
 Overall, they were essential in helping us complete the project efficiently and with high-quality results. *